Some people refuse to take migraine seriously or downplay its symptoms in others.

-I have received so many comments about how I should just “get on with things” when it feels like my brain is trying to escape from my skull and I’m unable to even open my eyes.
-It’s just not necessary.
-Living with migraine is debilitating and once one has struck, no matter how hard I try or want to continue with my day, I simply can’t.
-Migraine completely takes over.
+I have received so many comments about how I "should just get on with it" when it feels like my brain is trying to escape from my skull.
+Sometimes, I can't even open my eyes.

-It’s people like that who you want to keep in your life, because people who constantly question the validity of your condition will only make you feel worse.
+You need to keep people like this to keep in your life.
+Those who question the validity of your conditions will make you feel worse.

 Even some healthcare professionals don’t always get it

-My mum had to take me to A&E on three separate occasions because the pain in my head was so bad.
-I remember lying across some chairs in the emergency room with sunglasses on, eyes closed and crying because the pain was so awful.
+My mum had to take me to A&E on three separate occasions because the pain in my head was so intense.
+I remember lying across some chairs in the emergency room with my sunglasses on, crying because the pain was so awful.

-After a few trips to A&E, my GP finally referred me to a neurologist who treated me instantly.
+After a few trips to A&E, my GP referred me to a neurologist who treated me

-After all the years where my condition was misunderstood, I wasn’t expecting much, so I can't describe the relief to finally be believed.
-I actually hugged the consultant before leaving his office.
+I can't describe the relief I felt to finally be believed.
+I even hugged the consultant before leaving his office!

 How to help others understand migraine

-If the people in your life are not sympathetic to your condition or you feel like they don’t understand, here are a few tried-and-tested tips that might help you communicate with them:
+Some people may not be sympathetic to your condition or understand the extent of it.
+Here are a few tried-and-tested tips that might help you communicate with them:

-- Keep a diary.
-I write down the dates I have a flare up in the notes section of my phone.
-I write down where the pain is situated, how severe it is, how long it lasts and any more information I think my doctor might find useful.
+I write down the dates I have a flare-up in the notes section of my phone.
+I write down where the pain is, how severe it is, how long it lasts, and any more information my doctor might find helpful.

-- Reading material.
-If a friend or family member doesn’t understand your condition, find some relevant links on the subject and send them to them, if you think it would be beneficial.
+If a friend or family member doesn’t understand your condition, send them some links on the subject.
 Resources like The Migraine Trust offer a wealth of information about the illness.

-- Be honest.
-Have an open conversation about how the migraine makes you feel, not just your symptoms, but also how it affects your mental health and how you feel when you’re misunderstood.
+Have an open conversation about migraine and how it makes you feel.
+Then segue into how it affects your mental health when you feel misunderstood.

-- Write a letter.
 Talking can be hard sometimes, so putting things in writing can be helpful.
-This could be to your doctor, to your sister, or to anyone else who you need to understand.
-Explain what you’re going through and what it’s really like.
+This could be to your doctor, your sister, or anyone else you need to understand.
+Explain what you’re going through and what it’s like living with the condition.

-- Keep asking for help.
 It took me so long to get a diagnosis, but I did in the end.
-So keep going back to your doctor, and even consider changing doctors if you feel like you are not being heard.
+So keep returning to your doctor, or consider changing practices if you feel unheard.
 You have to be your own advocate for your health.

-It's really tough when you're suffering with a condition and you feel as though the people who are meant to love and support you don’t.
-Unfortunately, not everybody will understand, but do not let that stop you from getting the help you need.
+It's tough when you're suffering from a condition and you're not supported by those you need the most.
+Not everybody will understand, but don't let that stop you from getting help!